 There’s no rest for overworked thighs on this trip – the next afternoon I’m up and astride a camel in a short chain.
 Hot-breathed Murphy, the last camel bringing up the rear, occasionally leans his great head in my lap, breathing heavily.
 Once, he was one of the estimated half-million wild camels running amok in the centre of the country.
 Now, he’s a thorough gentleman and takes even the most fearful tourists out into the dunes.

-Tonight, we’re aiming for the most unlikely of settings, the Field of Light, an art installation by British artist Bruce Munro which will remain in place until the end of 2020.
+Tonight, we’re aiming for the most unlikely of settings, the Field of Light, an art installation by British artist Bruce Munro.
 About 50,000 light bulbs are planted into the red earth and glow unearthly shades as the sun drops below the horizon.
 Murphy and his friends deposit me atop a dune where a charming girl waits with a tray filled with glasses of sparkling wine, a prelude to the Night at the Field of Light dinner and a walk between the bulbs, beneath the stars and the black night.

 There has been plenty of rain in central Australia before my visit so the roadside has been transformed into fields of multi-coloured wildflowers and impromptu rock pools of fresh rainwater that catch the sky, reflecting it like a mirror.